 Brian Green grew up in the small, rural community of South Williamsport, Pennsylvania.
-He received his education in Washington, DC where he completed his undergraduate degree at American University and his Master of Landscape Architecture at Virginia Tech.
-After spending over a decade in the metropolises of Washington, DC, London, and New York City, Brian has a thorough understanding and appreciation of urban life and issues, as well as the landscapes of his childhood.
-His master’s thesis explored how landscape architects can play a larger role in the design of drinking water infrastructure, and received the Thesis Crystal for Innovative Design.
+He received his education in Washington, DC where he completed his Bachelor of Arts at American University and his Master of Landscape Architecture at Virginia Tech.
+After spending over 15 years in Washington, DC and New York City, Brian has a thorough understanding and appreciation of urban life and issues, as well as the landscapes of his childhood.
+His master’s thesis explored how landscape architects can play a larger role in the design of drinking water infrastructure.

 At Terrain, Brian brings rigorous focus to construction detailing and improving interdisciplinary collaboration.
 A thorough researcher with a background in the legal profession, Brian has a talent for interpreting building code and public policy.